ctubio/php-proxy-keyserver/README.md

   $ echo "Set ${PWD}/pub as the DocumentRoot of your domain in your webserver configs."
   $ # ProxyPass doesn't need to be configured because PHP supplies the proxy.
-  $ # Validate if your website can search/retrieve/submit pgp public keys.
+  $ # Just validate if your website can search/retrieve/submit pgp public keys.
   $ # Please, feel free to extend or customize as you need the web interface!
 ```
 ### Very special thanks to: